Skip to content

 typescript

-import type { PredicateSpec } from "quantum-forge-framework/quantum";
+import type { PredicateSpec } from "quantum-forge/quantum";

 const predicates: PredicateSpec[] = [